dianavile/Memory/README.md

 - Created for the Udacity Nanodegree Front End Web Developer- (Full Google Scholarship).

 ## Instructions
-- Students are given a `startercode`(HTML and CSS styling) of the static Memory Game project.
+- Students are given a `Udacity startercode`(HTML and CSS styling) of the static Memory Game project.
 - __Goal__ is to convert the static project into an interative App game.
 - Modifying HTML, CSS but basically the JavaScript file.